iamdtang/skaterdav85.github.io/_posts/2019-01-10-capturing-functions-and-expressions-in-elixir.md

 ## Capturing Functions

 In Elixir, we can use `Enum.each/2` to loop over an enumerable data type, like a list.
 If you haven't seen the `"/2"` notation before, that just denotes the function's arity (number of arguments) since you can define multiple functions with the same name with different arities.
-In `Enum.each/2`, the first argument is the enumerable and the second argument is an anonymous function.
+With `Enum.each/2`, the first argument is the enumerable and the second argument is an anonymous function.
 For example:

 ```elixir
 Enum.each([1, 2, 3, 4, 5], fn(x) -> IO.puts(x) end)